 This article discusses how to reduce the risk of developing arthritis in the hands or prevent it from worsening.
 It also explains how to reduce and manage the pain of arthritis.

-Osteoarthritis occurs over time as a person’s cartilage breaks down.
+Osteoarthritis occurs over time as a person’s cartilage erodes, whether from general wear and tear or due to underlying inflammation.
 Once the cartilage has worn away enough, a person can experience pain and stiffness in their joints.

 A person can take steps to help reduce the risk of osteoarthritis.